-Field camps will be basic, with camping in swags (or stretcher beds) and mozzie domes.
+It is most likely that we will establish a base camp on Auvergne Lagoon on Auvergne Station - this will support mobile field camps that will be basic, with camping in swags (or stretcher beds) and mozzie domes.
 Cooking will be on gas stove or campfire and food will be provided.
 It is important to maintain good personal hygiene while in camp eg. Toileting and handling cane toads - wash your hands regularly.
-Cold showers are likely to be available, along with a small pit or porta loo.
-Field camps will be 'dry' ie. a no alcohol policy applies.
+Cold showers (a delight in hot conditions) are likely to be available, along with porta loos.
+Field camps will be 'dry' i.e. a no alcohol policy applies.
 Contact will be maintained with HQ through daily radio schedules, emergency communications will rely on satellite phones.